AmrMomtaz/K-Means/README.md

 handling machine failures, inter-machine communications, etc.
 In this assignment you are asked to make a parallel version of the well-known and commonly used K-Means clustering algorithm using the map-reduce framework.

+## MapReduce

+In this section, I’m going to explain how the MapReduce code works:

+1. First, we start execution in the main function.
+The code reads the initial centroids (initially entered by the user).
+And it parses it to a list and it sends them in the configurations to be accessed by all mappers and reducers.
+2. Then comes the mapper job.
+It reads the input file and It finds the closest centroid to each sample of the data and it emits this sample with the index of the nearest centroid.
+3. Then the each reducer gets all the data samples which are the closest to a certain centroid so it averages all of them and updates the centroid values.
+4. Finally, we get back to the main function where it writes the new centroids in the same file it has already read from it and it deletes the output directory created by the mapreduce (to be able to run again).
+And it checks whether the centroids values are changed or not.
+If not it breaks the execution.

+The code is well documented where you will find each step as discussed above.